COURSE SUMMARY

 ACTING PROFESSIONAL SKILLS BASE

-From a professional skill base point of view the skills you will acquire during the CUA51020 Diploma of Screen and Media acting and the CUA60620 Advanced Diploma of Screen and Media course will be:
+From a professional skill-based point of view, the skills you will acquire during the CUA51020 Diploma of Screen and Media acting and the CUA60620 Advanced Diploma of Screen and Media course will be:

 • Act for television, stage, film and current innovative screen and media technologies